 Gunnison County, Colorado — County Road 887, Waunita Watchable Wildlife Site

 The Gunnison Sage-Grouse has only been considered a separate species since 2000.
-Pretty much as soon as it was, it was put on the endangered list.
+Pretty much as soon as it was distinguished from the Greater Sage-Grouse, it was put on the endangered list.
 There are an estimated 5,000 birds in seven populations in central Colorado and extreme eastern Utah.

-There are only two ways to see one.
-Drive around randomly in remote areas of central Colorado and hope to spot one that happens to be crossing the road, or go to a lek where they do their courtship dances in April and early May.
-But since the bird is so rare, there is only one lek that is viewable by the the public, and even it may not remain open much longer.
-I decided to go see it while I could.
+There are only two ways to see a Gunnison Sage-Grouse.
+Drive around randomly in remote areas of central Colorado and hope to spot one that happens to be crossing the road—or go to a lek where they do their courtship dances in April and early May.
+But since the bird is so rare, the leks are protected.
+There is only one lek that is viewable by the the public, and even it may not remain open much longer.
+I decided to go see the bird while I could.

 I took two days off work.
 On Wednesday, I birded my way west through Cañon City and Bighorn Sheep Canyon and stayed overnight in Gunnison.
-I stopped by the small parking area near the lek in the afternoon to see what it looked like and to make sure I could find it in the dark the next morning.
+On the way on Wednesday afternoon, I stopped by the small parking area near the lek to see what it looked like and to make sure I could find it in the dark the next morning.

 On Thursday, I woke up at 3:45 and drove 20 miles in the dark to the spot.
 This was fairly brave of me because I was headed to the middle of nowhere with two warning lights lit up on my dashboard.
 It wouldn’t have been a good place to break down.
 I was the first one at the site—it was 4:38, but within five minutes, two more vehicles parked behind me.
 A while later, a group came in a van and filed into a trailer next to my car.
 The trailer can be rented for $100 and would be much more comfortable than sitting sideways in a car.

-A few minutes later, I saw one on top of the ridge about half a mile away.
+A few minutes later, I saw a grouse on top of the ridge about half a mile away.
 I could only see it through my scope—it was too far away to pick out with the naked eye.
 The first one was soon joined by another.
-One of them walked down the slope a ways.
-Both were males and both were doing their courtship dance.
+One of them walked down the slope a short way.
+Both were males, and both were doing their courtship dance.
 This consists of ruffling up the chest feathers, throwing the head back, and forcing air into the pouches on the chest.
-These two pouches look much like sunny-side eggs—yellow against a white background.
+These two pouches look much like sunny-side-up eggs—yellow against a white background.
 Apparently female sage-grouse go for this.
 Here’s a photo I stole off the Internet that will explain what I’m talking about and help make sense of the video below.

 For the next hour, I watched as best as I could.
-I spotted some of the grouse as they walked up the ridge to the lek.
-The most birds I counted at any particular moment was eight, but I think there were a lot more.
+I saw some grouse walk up the ridge to the lek and others dancing at the crest.
+The most birds I counted at any one moment was eight, but I think there were a lot more.
 The males were easier to spot, of course, with the sun lighting up their spread tales and neck feathers.
 Later, I saw eight fly off to the north and there were still at least four on the ridge, so I’m saying I saw 12 of them.
 The actual number was probably closer to 20.

 As the sun rose higher, it backlit the birds but also made it very difficult to watch them without going blind.
 It got to the point when the only way for me to view them was to hold my phone up to my scope and watch the screen while ducking out of the glare.

 When the eight birds flew off to the north at about 7:30, the group in the trailer filed out and the girl in the Jeep motioned the rest of us to leave, even though there were still grouse on the ridge.
-Apart from having to get up ridiculously early, there wasn’t much of a challenge to adding this lifer.
-But it’s the only way to see it, and one does what one must.
+Apart from having to get up ridiculously early, there wasn’t much challenge to adding this lifer.
+It wasn’t a great view, but it’s the only way to see a Gunnison Sage-Grouse, and one does what one must.

 Here’s a mash-up of the video I took.